|

 If you buy a sub-sale house or apartment from a vendor

-The purchase price of the house or apartment shall be paid as prescribed in the Sale and
+The purchase price of the house or apartment shall be paid as prescribed in the

-you should seek your lawyer's advice for further explanation.
+Therefore, you should seek your lawyer's advice for further explanation.

 Third Schedule, Housing Developers (Control And Licensing) Regulations 1989